UKEICC 80m Contest Rules (2018-19 series)

 12.3 Following the completion of the automated log-checking procedures, you will have access to your UBN/LCR file for that contest.
 Please note that due to the short log-submission time and the fast production of results, no appeals can be made - however we reserve the right to retrospectively rescore logfiles if necessary.

-Click here to view the public logs and UBNs page - for all UKEICC 80m contests to date.
+Public logs and UBNs page - for all UKEICC 80m contests to date.
+Sorry - we are unable to keep these pages up-to-date at the moment.

 12.4 QSOs with Unique callsigns will not be penalised, but any logfile showing a higher than normal number of Uniques will be scrutinised.